Asian shares mixed as boost from US stimulus package fades

 Asian shares were mixed Wednesday after a lackluster day on Wall Street, as the boost from President Donald Trump’s signing of the coronavirus relief package faded.

-Benchmarks fell in Tokyo and Sydney but rose in Hong Kong, Seoul and Shanghai.
+Benchmarks fell in Tokyo and Sydney but rallied in Hong Kong, Seoul and Shanghai.

 The S&P 500 lost 0.2% on Tuesday, a day after major indexes notched their latest all-time highs after President Donald Trump signed the $900 billion economic relief package.